Applying for a Resource Consent

 (a) a Saturday, a Sunday, Good Friday, Easter Monday, Anzac Day, Labour Day, the Sovereign’s birthday, and Waitangi Day; and (b) a day in the period beginning on 20 December in any year and ending with 10 January in the following year.

-Resource Consents may impose conditions
+Resource Consents conditions

 Resource Consents are usually issued with conditions to mitigate or bring the applications into line with the Porirua City District Plan rules.